 Sacraments

-The Catholic Church is a Sacramental Church.
-Sacrament means ‘Sign of the Sacred’ and there are seven Sacraments instituted by Christ and entrusted to the Church to bring us closer to God.
-The Sacraments are arranged into three areas: Sacraments of Christian Initiation, Sacraments of Healing, and Sacraments of Service.
+The Catholic Church is Sacramental in nature.
+Each of the seven Sacraments instituted by Christ, and entrusted to the Church, afford us closer union with God.
+These Sacraments, or ‘Signs of the Sacred’, fall into three categories; those of Christian Initiation, Healing, and Service.

 Sacraments of Initiation